-The ED 144 Australian Guidance is consistent with the ED 125 proposals to the extent that they both result in a liability being recognised, where previously revenue was recognised.
-However, there are important differences between the ED 125 proposals and the proposed Australian Guidance.
-In particular, ED 125 proposed to remove definitions for 'reciprocal' and 'non-reciprocal' transfers, and to instead focus on the concepts of revenue and liability.
-In contrast, the ED 144 proposals carry forward the 'reciprocal' / 'non-reciprocal' definitions.
-This is further discussed in paras (b), (c) and (e) below.
+ED 144 Australian Guidance and the ED 125 proposals both recognise a liability where currently revenue is recognised.
+However, ED 125 proposed to remove "reciprocal" and "non-reciprocal" transfers and replace them with the concepts of revenue and liability.
+In contrast, the ED 144 proposals carry forward the "reciprocal/non-reciprocal" definitions.
+This is further discussed in sections (b), (c) and (e) below.

-Application is too late for 2005/06
+Application is too late for 2005-06

-ED 144 states that "...it is intended that the proposed guidance be available for annual reporting periods beginning on or after 1 January 2005".
+ED 144 states "it is intended that the proposed guidance be available for annual reporting periods beginning on or after 1 January 2005".
 It is not clear whether "available" means that an entity is obliged to consider this Guidance from that date or whether this is an option.
-Treasury does not support agencies being obliged to consider this Guidance from 1 January 2005.
+HoTARAC does not support agencies mandatory application of the Guidance by agencies from 1 January 2005.

-As the AASB itself acknowledges, this is a re-interpretation that may impact on the current accounting treatment.
-Therefore, it is inappropriate at such a late stage to compel not-for-profit entities to revise their current treatment for 2005/06.
-While this is not directly an AEIFRS issue, requiring entities to adopt the AASB 1004 Australian Guidance from 1 January 2005 is contrary to the AASB's previous commitment that any Standards that impact on the first 2005/06 AEIFRS financial report had to be finalised by the end of June 2004.
-This timeframe has long since expired.
+The AASB advises that ED 144 may impact on the current accounting treatment.
+It is inappropriate at such a late stage to compel not-for-profit entities to revise their 2005-06 current accounting treatment.
+It also contravenes the AASB's previous commitment that any Standards that impact on the first 2005-06 AEIFRS financial report would be finalised by 30 June 2004.